Mycophenolic acid: Research

 Mycophenolate mofetil is beginning to be used in the management of auto-immune disorders such as idiopathic thrombocytopenic purpura (ITP), systemic lupus erythematosus (SLE), scleroderma (systemic sclerosis or SSc), and pemphigus vulgaris (PV) with success for some patients.

-It is also currently being used as a long-term therapy for maintaining remission of granulomatosis with polyangiitis, though thus far, studies have found it inferior to azathioprine.
+It is also being used as a long-term therapy for maintaining remission of granulomatosis with polyangiitis, though thus far, studies have found it inferior to azathioprine.
 A combination of mycophenolate and ribavirin has been found to stop infection by and replication of dengue virus in vitro.
 It has also shown promising antiviral activity against MERS, especially in combination with interferon.

-Preliminary data suggests that mycophenolate mofetil might have benefits in people with multiple sclerosis.
+Preliminary data suggest that mycophenolate mofetil might have benefits in people with multiple sclerosis.
 However the evidence is insufficient to determine the effects as an add‐on therapy for interferon beta-1a in people with RRMS.